-- 1. despite reasonable efforts to do so, the school district cannot find the child's parent; - 2. the rights of the parents have been terminated in accordance with state law; or - 3. a judge has assigned the right to make educational decisions and to consent for an initial evaluation to an individual other than the parent.
+- 1. Despite reasonable efforts to do so, the school district cannot find the child's parent; - 2.
+The rights of the parents have been terminated by court order; or - 3.
+A judge has assigned the right to make educational decisions and to consent for an initial evaluation to an individual other than the parent.